wenewzhang/mixin_network-nodejs-bot2/README.md

 ### Source code summary
-The code creates a websocket.
-Generate a valid token and create connection between the websocket and Mixin Messenger server.
+The code created a websocket.
+Generated a valid token and created connection between the websocket and Mixin Messenger server.
 Messages will be pushed to websocket client.

 [API of the operation](https://developers.mixin.one/api/beta-mixin-message/authentication/), [Guide of the operation](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/receive-asset-change-notification)